Sandeep821/NodeJaApiBasicUnitTest/readme.md

 - to start the server '$ node server'
 - to run test 'mocha -R spec server.spec.js'

-## best practice is Create and destroy an Express.js server in each unit test.
+### best practice is Create and destroy an Express.js server in each unit test.(ref: https://glebbahmutov.com/blog/how-to-correctly-unit-test-express-server/)